 Pursuant to IAS 20 Accounting for Government Grants and Disclosure of Government Assistance, the benefit of a government loan at below-market rate is treated as a government grant and measured in accordance with IFRS 9 Financial Instruments: the benefit of below-market rate shall be measured as the difference between initial carrying value of the loan (being the present value of a similar loan at market rates) and the proceeds received.
-The Company has estimated the initial carrying value of the CEBA Loan at \$30,671, using a discount rate of 10%, which was the estimated rate for a similar loan without interest-free component.
-The difference of \$9,329 will be accredited to the loan liability over the term of the CEBA Loan and offset to other income on the statement of loss and comprehensive loss.
+In fiscal 2020, the Company estimated the initial carrying value of the CEBA Loan at \$30,671, using a discount rate of 10%, which was the estimated rate for a similar loan without interest-free component.
+The difference of \$9,329 was accredited to the loan liability over the term of the CEBA Loan and offset to other income on the statement of loss and comprehensive loss.

-2021 2020
+June 30, 2022 June 30, 2021

-Balance, beginning of year \$ 31,184 \$ -
+Balance, beginning of period \$ 34,450 \$ 31,184

-Loan received 40,000

-Interest free benefit (9,329)

-Finance expense 3,266 513
+Finance expense 3,607 3,266

-Balance, end of year \$ 34,450 \$ 31,184
+Balance, end of period \$ 38,057 \$ 34,450

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)